-- 1. The Makefile which controls the build process, including compiling and linking, contains options to build the system for either 32-bit or 64-bit environments. - 2.
+- 1. The Makefile which controls the build process, including compiling and linking. - 2.
 The majority of the code is platform-independent. - 3.
-The platform-dependent parts of the code are separated from the rest and found in the file sgdp4h.h.
+The platform-dependent parts of the code are separated from the rest and found in the file sqdp4h.h.
 This file contains code to: - a.
 Detect the platform; - b.
 For functions that will be used from platform-dependent built-in libraries, load the relevant libraries; - c.
 Handle the precision differences of data types on different platforms.